American Immigration Lawyers Association

 The Southern California Chapter represents over 1050 member attorneys in Los Angeles, Orange, Riverside, San Bernardino, Santa Barbara, San Luis Obispo, and Ventura Counties.
 Our chapter maintains close contact with the government officials who have an important impact on our clients' lives.
 Chapter meetings feature prominent guest speakers from the Departments of Homeland Security, State, Justice, and Labor, and the Chapter is active in liaison and advocacy efforts.
 We are happy to share the latest updates with AILA members nationwide.

-Secretary: Blake Miller, Esq. of Fragomen, Del Rey, Bernsen and Lowey, LLP (Irvine)
+Vice Chair: Blake Miller, Esq. of Fragomen, Del Rey, Bernsen and Lowey, LLP (Irvine)

 Visit our Officers page for contact information.

 Nancy Miller- Treasurer, Blake Miller- Vice Chair, Tiffany Chang- Secretary and Maggie Castillo- Chair

 AILA Annual Conference Early-Bird Savings End May 10Take advantage of all the great learning and networking opportunities at the 2016 AILA Annual Conference (AC16), June 22–25, 2016, in Las Vegas.
 AC16 features more than 170 CLE sessions in fundamentals, intermediate, advanced, and masters-level tracks.
 View the conference program and the Day-At-A-Glance, and register today.

 Kurzban’s Chapter Program Discount Code Expires April 30!If you have not placed your order through AILA Agora for the new edition of Kurzban’s Immigration Law Sourcebook, time is running out!
 Don’t wait until the last minute.
 You need to place your order using our chapter’s discount code by April 30.
 If you have any trouble placing the order, please contact AILA National at email@example.com.